Table Of Contents

 It helps save bandwidth, boosts response times, streamlines data transfers, and supports real-time responsiveness.

-Overall, the edge computing aspect in serverless helps make deploying applications faster and more cost-efficient.
+Overall, the edge computing aspect of serverless helps make deploying applications faster and more cost-efficient.
 Serverless computing is also ideal for applications that need rapid, scalable, and efficient infrastructure to support fast growth.

 Also, if you can’t predict how much server load an application might take, serverless architecture can be the most dynamic way to accommodate rapid changes.